oslinin/blockworks-hackathon/prediction-market/README.md

 ### Staging Tests

-*   **`test/staging/test.predictionmarket.staging.js`**:
-    *   Tests the interaction with a live USDC contract on a forked mainnet.
-    *   It impersonates a USDC whale to fund a test account.
-    *   It checks if a user can successfully place a bet using real USDC.
 *   **`test/staging/test.usdc.interaction.js`**:
     *   These tests run on a forked mainnet.
     *   It tests the full flow of creating a market, making a bet, and checking the probability changes.